Abhishek-xavi/Abhishek-xavi.github.io/content/featured/UnsupervisedLearning/index.md

 showInProjects: true
 ---

+- Performed segmentation on the weather data of Switzerland Basil using Unsupervised Learning.
+- High Dimensional data was reduced using Principal component Analysis.
-To understand and analyse weather data and cluster them into meaningful groups.
-Data was modelled with K-Means and Gaussian Mixture models to understand data modelling with a distance based and probabilistics based approach.
-Hidden Markov model was explored and researched upon for future work.
+- Data was modelled with K-Means and Gaussian Mixture models to compare distance based and probabilistics based approaches.
+- Meaningful clusters were formed and explained with evidence.